nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Alternative 1 was chosen as it would make future changes to any class easier and less error-prone, hence increasing the ease of maintenance, since there was less coupling between the 2 classes.

-##### Aspect: Implementation of `EditContactCommand`
+##### Aspect: How to implement `EditContactCommand`

-* **Alternative 1 (current choice):**
+* **Alternative 1 (current choice):** Implement a separate `EditContactCommand` without reusing other command classes
   * Pros: Reduces coupling between the command classes and `EditContactCommand` can be implemented without restrictions, or a need to consider how it might affect the other command classes
   * Cons: Additional methods have to be implemented to replace the target contact with the edited contact

 * **Alternative 2:** Reuse `DeleteContactCommand` to delete the target contact and `AddContactCommand` to add the edited contact
-  * Pros: Reusing other commands would make the implementation of `EditContactCommand` simpler and easier
+  * Pros: Reusing other commands would make the implementation of `EditContactCommand` simpler and more straightforward
-  * Cons: It increases coupling between the 3 commands and this can cause issues in `EditContactCommand` if either `DeleteContactCommand` or `AddContactCommand` developed bugs or errors.
+  * Cons: It increases coupling between the 3 commands and this can cause issues to `EditContactCommand` if either `DeleteContactCommand` or `AddContactCommand` developed bugs or errors.
 Also, it might affect performance since executing `EditContactCommand` will execute 2 other commands.

-Alternative 1 was chosen since it gave more freedom with regard to the implementation of `EditContactCommand` since we were not restricted to reusing other commands.
+Alternative 1 was chosen since it gave more freedom in regard to the implementation of `EditContactCommand` since we were not restricted to reusing other commands.
 Less coupling between the classes meant that changes in one class would less likely require changes to other classes.

-#### Find Contact Feature
+#### 3.2.4  Find Contact Feature

 The find contact feature is important since sieving through all contacts to search for a specific contact can be tedious and not user-friendly.
 Finding contacts using one search parameter is not meaningful